furycd001/furycd001.github.io/content/posts/basics-of-creating-an-interactive-bash-script.md

 Start by creating a new file for your script.
 Open your terminal and use a text editor to create a file, such as `vim script-whatever.sh`

 ### Add the Shebang:
-At the very top of your script file, include the shebang line to specify that the script should be run with bash `#!/bin/bash`
+At the very top of your script file, include the shebang line to specify that the script should be run with bash `#!/usr/bin/env bash`

 ### Prompt the User:
 Use the `read` command to ask for user input.
 For example: